cepthomas/MidiLib/README.md

     - Generate markdown and lua files.

 - MusicTime
-    - Time is represented by `bar.beat.tick` but 0-based, unlike typical music representation.
+    - Time is represented by `bar.beat.subbeat` but 0-based, unlike typical music representation.
     - Resolution is limited to 32nd notes due to accuracy of the windows multimedia timer.

 - OutputChannel/InputChannel